agudiswitz/Anton-Gudiswitz/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hi there.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Anton Gudiswitz.
+I hope you find some of these projects sort of interesting.
+Some things about myself:

+- I dabble in prog rock
+- I grew up in St. Louis
-- I rock a great mustache
+- I spend a lot of free time in water or on walls
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.